cdavies2/HTTP_Server/README.md

 # GET and PUSH Requests
 In order to access all available functions of this server, you will need to utilize curl commands on a separate terminal from the one you’re running the server on.

 Open the server with the command
 ```
 curl -X GET http://127.0.0.1:5000
 ```
-Push requests are performed with
+Push requests are performed with the command below, with the data you wish to post in place of "value"
 ```
 curl -X POST -d “value” http://127.0.0.1:5000
 ```
-with the data you wish to post in place of "value"

-To gain access to the Pokemon API, use
+To gain access to the Pokemon API, use the command below, replacing “type” with the Pokemon of your choice.
 ```
 curl -X GET http://127.0.0.1:5000/pokemon/{type}
 ```
-“Type” is replaced with the Pokemon of your choice.